-Concept 2 Rowing Machine Review (Model D and Alternatives) 2019
+Concept 2 Model D Rowing Machine

 When it comes to functional fitness, there isn’t much to compare to the rowing machine.
 It will max out weight loss, while also maxing out the shoulder, back, and high strength.
 The most popular ergometers on the market are undoubtedly the Concept 2 range.
 But how good really is the commercial gym equipment rower?
 Does it deserve its exalted reputation?
 Or is there a better, more cost-effective alternative?
 This article digs deep to bring you the answers.

 3 adjustable rowing positions

 Textured, anti-slip pedals

 Fantastic workout monitor